Pascal-Kueng/dyadMLM/dev/roadmap.md

   - build pkgdown locally when changing vignette structure or `_pkgdown.yml`
 - DIM and directional DSM preparation review: done for the current v0.1 scope
   - direct grouped DIM construction is accepted
-  - raw cross-sectional DIM names are accepted
+  - raw cross-sectional and longitudinal DIM names are accepted
   - DIM remains restricted to one final exchangeable composition
   - DSM remains restricted to one final distinguishable composition matching `dsm_role_order`